-Effective for loans closing after January 1, 2019, the maximum loan amount on Conventional mortgages is being raised to $484,350.
-It's the third consecutive year the maximum conforming loan amount has been raised.
-The previous maximum amount was $453,100.
+Effective loans closing after January 1, 2020, the maximum loan amount on Conventional mortgages is being raised to $510,400.
 The higher loan amount allows for smaller down payments and easier underwriting guidelines!

 Conventional Loans are mortgage loans that are not insured by the government (like FHA, VA, USDA Loans), but they typically meet the lending guidelines that have been set by Fannie Mae or Freddie Mac.
 Conventional loans typically require a borrower to have good-to-excellent credit, reasonable amounts of monthly debt obligations, a down payment of 3-20% and reliable monthly income.
 Conventional loans are ideal for borrowers with excellent credit and at least a 3% down payment.

 Monthly PMI can be eliminated with what is called Lender Paid Mortgage Insurance (LPMI).
 With this program, you pay a slightly higher interest rate, but there is no monthly mortgage insurance.
 The result is typically a much lower mortgage payment.
-Good credit is necessary for this program.
+Good credit is necessary for this program. you can also pay whats called single premium PMI. you pay the mortgage insurance up front in one payment and eliminatemonthly pmi.
 This program is eligible for boh purchases AND refinances.

 Fixed Rate Mortgages: Your rate and payment never change.